-- References: Required; three, professional/academic should be obtained from evaluators who can provide insight into the applicant’s academic abilities and talents, as well as comment on the applicant’s aptitude for graduate study and research, particularly as related to Translational Research (recommendations from college/university faculty members are preferred)
+- Recommendations: Submit three letters from evaluators—preferably college/university faculty members—who can provide insight into the applicant’s academic abilities and comment on the applicant’s aptitude for graduate study, particularly as related to translational research.